-The AAI, which is responsible for the integrated development of airports in the country, has taken up the expansion work.
+The AAI, which is responsible for the integrated development of airports in the country, took up the airport expansion work.

 In July 2008, the public investment board (PIB) gave clearance for the development plans at the airport.
-AAI will fund about 80% of the project and 20% will be through commercial borrowings.
+AAI funded about 80% of the project and 20% came through commercial borrowings.

-The work was planned to be completed by the second half of 2011 but later postponed to early 2013.
-The expansion will transform the airport into the greenest airport in India thanks to its sustainable technology.
-It is also set to become the largest modern airport in South Asia.
+Work began in October 2008 and construction of the international terminal was completed in July 2011.
+Expansion work was planned to be completed by the second half of 2011, but it was later postponed to early 2013.
+The sustainable technology used in the expansion transformed the airport into the greenest airport in India.

-The expansion that began construction in October 2008 includes a new domestic terminal, modernisation of the existing domestic terminal and expansion of the international terminal.
+The expansion included a new domestic terminal, modernisation of the existing domestic terminal and expansion of the international terminal.

-The new domestic terminal and international terminal expansion will increase the area to 142,700m² enabling the movement of more than 23 million passengers annually.
-The terminals will be connected by a 1km flyover and will feature two moving walkways.
+The new domestic terminal and international terminal expansion increased the area to 142,700m² enabling the movement of more than 23 million passengers annually.
+The terminals are connected by a 1km flyover and features two moving walkways.

-After the upgrade, there will be four aerobridges for international passengers and six for domestic passengers.
+After the upgrade, there were four aerobridges for international passengers and six for domestic passengers.

 The 15,700m² Anna international terminal can currently handle three million passengers a year.
-It will be expanded by 59,300m² to increase its passenger handling capacity by an additional four million passengers a year.
+It was expanded by 59,300m² to increase its passenger handling capacity by an additional four million passengers a year.

-The upgraded international terminal will be able to handle a capacity of approximately 4,450 passengers during peak hours and is expected to reach saturation during 2015.
+The upgraded international terminal can handle a capacity of approximately 4,450 passengers during peak hours.

-The overall domestic terminal capacity will be augmented to 16 million passengers a year.
-It will have a peak-hour capacity of 5,360 passengers and is expected to reach saturation by 2019.
+The overall domestic terminal capacity is augmented to 16 million passengers a year.

-The airport will also have an integrated cargo complex with ground floor space of 21,000m² and first-floor area of 12,100m².
-An Rs0.75bn automatic storage and retrieval system will also be installed at the complex.
+The airport has an integrated cargo complex with ground floor space of 21,000m² and first-floor area of 12,100m².
+An Rs750m automatic storage and retrieval system was also installed at the complex.

 Terminal features at Chennai International